apache/gravitino/docs/iceberg-rest-service.md

 ...
 ```

-You can access different catalogs by setting the prefix to the specific catalog name in the Iceberg REST client configuration.
-The default catalog will be used if you do not specify a prefix.
+You can access different catalogs by setting the `prefix` to the specific catalog name in the Iceberg REST client configuration.
+The default catalog will be used if you do not specify a `prefix`.
 For instance, consider the case of SparkSQL.

 ```shell
 ./bin/spark-sql -v \